Superhero fiction: Other countries

 In 1947, Filipino writer/cartoonist Mars Ravelo introduced the Asian superheroine Darna, a young Filipina country girl who found a mystic talisman-pebble from another planet that allows her to transform into an adult warrior-woman.
 She appeared in her own feature-length motion picture in 1951 and has become a cultural institution in the Philippines.

 British superheroes began appearing in the Golden Age shortly after the first American heroes became popular in the UK.
 Most original British heroes were confined to anthology comics magazines such as Lion, Valiant, Warrior, and 2000 AD.
 Marvelman, known as Miracleman in North America, is an original British superhero (although he was based heavily on Captain Marvel).
 Popular in the 1960s, British readers grew fond of him and contemporary UK comics writers Alan Moore and Neil Gaiman revived Marvelman in series that reinvented the characters in a more serious vein, an attitude prevalent in newer British heroes, such as Zenith.
 Judge Dredd is also a well known British comics character.

-In France, where comics are known as bande dessinée (literally "drawn strip") and regarded as a proper art form, Editions Lug began translating and publishing Marvel comic books in anthology magazines in 1969.
+In France, where comics are known as bande dessinée (literally "drawn strip") and regarded as a proper art form, Éditions Lug began translating and publishing Marvel comic books in anthology magazines in 1969.
 Soon, Lug started presenting its own heroes alongside Marvel stories.
 Some closely modeled their U.S. counterparts (such as the trio of Harvard entomologists-Olympic athletes—Mikros, Saltarella and Crabb—of the S.H.I.E.L.D.-esque saga of C.L.A.S.H.), while others included the shape-changing alien Wampus.
 Many were short-lived, while others rivaled their inspirations in longevity and have been the subject of reprints and revivals.

 In the late 1980s, Raj Comics introduced the superhero genre in India and in the process became one of the biggest comics publishing house in India.
 The Raj comics universe is home to many Indian superheroes, most notable among them being Nagraj, Super Commando Dhruva and Doga.
 Indian superheroes have also made their presence felt in other media including television and movies over the years.
 Notable among these are Shaktimaan, Mr. India, Krrish, Chitti and G.One.